gerekper/ganjaking/wp-content/plugins/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 4.31.0 - 2023-10-09 =
+* Added: show segment filter on email listing and stats pages;
+* Added: automation title on the analytics page;
+* Added: apply segment on top of lists on the send email page;
+* Improved: deferred loading of JS on frontend;
+* Improved: new WordPress-like design when adding or editing a segment;
+* Fixed: plugin conflict with Kubio site builder.

+= 4.30.0 - 2023-10-03 =
+* Updated: npm dependencies;
+* Fixed: typo in message when creating a segment;
+* Fixed: The automation filter for products works now also with variable products;
+* Fixed: in some themes, pop-up form on mobiles is larger than the screen;
+* Fixed: occasionally, when a different plugin is installed, website redirects to MailPoet landing page.

+= 4.29.0 - 2023-09-26 =
+* Added: a filter to remove restrictions on Woo Express;
+* Added: "buys from a category" trigger in automations;
+* Added: "buys a product" trigger in automations;
+* Improved: more robust migrations for automation tables;
+* Improved: skip migration of WooCommerce-related tables, if WooCommerce is no installed;
+* Improved: the premium plugin is now downloaded and installed instead of downloading a .zip file;
+* Fixed: deleting newsletters with relations to WooCommerce purchase stats;
+* Fixed: email editor breaks when the store has many coupons.

 = 4.28.0 - 2023-09-18 =
 * Fixed: in Styles section in email editor, titles overflow to 2nd line;